Be Vigilant Against Scams

-Phone and email scams are common for international students.
-We have a few students targeted by scammers each semester, impersonating government officials such as the ICE, DHS, USCIS, IRS, FBI, etc., or even a student's own government.
-We hope that international students and faculty find this page helpful in learning the common forms of scams so that if you do receive a scam call, you will be able to identify it as a scam, and hang up.
-Scammers are easily able to disguise the number they are calling from, in fact, most scammers look like they are actually calling from an official government number.
+Students are targeted by scammers each semester, impersonating home government or U.S. government officials such as U.S. Citizenship & Immigration Services.
+We hope that international students and faculty find this page helpful in learning the common forms of scams to avoid being victimized.
+Scammers are easily able to disguise their identity and may appear as if they are contacting students from an official government phone number.
 This does NOT mean that this is a legitimate government official.

 Government agencies/officials will NEVER:

-- Threaten to deport you, call the local or state police, or ICE to come get you due to not paying a fee
+- Threaten deportation, call the local or state police, or send ICE due to students not paying a fee.

-- Demand that you pay a fee without providing official documentation for the amount owed, description of the fee, etc.
+- Demand that students pay a fee without providing official documentation for the amount owed, description of the fee, etc.

-- Ask for your private information over the phone (Full name, passport number, I-94 number, SEVIS number, U.S. Address, credit / debit card number, etc.)
+- Ask for private information over the phone (name, passport number, I-94 number, SEVIS number, U.S. Address, credit / debit card number, etc.)

-- Instruct you that you do not have the right to hang up the phone
+- Instruct that students do not have the right to hang up the phone

 NEVER provide the following to anyone through email or phone: